Skip to Main Content

 Overview

-Chemistry is a physical science concerned with what matter consists of, what its properties are, and how it behaves.
-The scientists and technicians who do chemical research focus on the different kinds of atoms, how they interact and bond with one another, and how they interact with energy.
-Chemistry is an important subject in high school and postsecondary school because it provides many insights into the processes that sustain life and health in plants and animals.
+Chemistry is a physical science that is concerned with what matter consists of, what its properties are, and how it behaves.
+The scientists and technicians who conduct chemical research focus on the different kinds of atoms, how they interact and bond with one another, and how they interact with energy.
+Chemistry is an important subject in high school and college because it provides many insights into the processes that sustain life and health in plants and animals.
 Studying chemistry also contributes to understanding of other physical sciences, such as geology, and to the knowledge base needed for careers in many industries.

 Chemistry is a popular college major.
 Many colleges and universities currently offer bachelor's degree programs approved by the American Chemical Society (ACS), and many of the graduates of these programs are awarded a bachelor's in a physical science.
 The ACS also approves master's degree programs and doctoral programs.